 I love visiting old fashioned candy stores.
 I attempt to stop time as I carefully select pieces of my favorite penny (OK…quarter) candies from big glass jars; recklessly peel sugar dots away from long pieces of paper, popping them into my mouth with sweet abandon, and placing over sized wax lips into my mouth to bare a goofy grin.
 I wonder…Does that make me nostalgic or just plain old?
 Makes no never mind to me if you call me old, I’m a kid at heart and when it comes to consuming my favorite sugary sweets, I don’t ever wanna grow up!
 One of my favorite candy bars was the Oh Henry!

-What do you get when you combine crunchy oats, crunchy peanut butter, and chocolate?
-A treat that's completely yummilicious!
+What do you get when you combine rolled oats, crunchy peanut butter, and a thick layer of chocolate?
+A treat that's completely yummi!

 - 4 cups rolled oats (not instant)